dlebansais/Method.Contracts.Analyzers/README.md

     </ItemGroup>
 ````

 You don't have to specify all values if you're changing just one setting.
-Note that empty strings for `SuffixVerifier` and `ReturnIdentifier` are ignored, as well `TabLength` if not a strictly positive integer value.
+Note that empty strings for `SuffixVerifier` and `ReturnIdentifier` are ignored, as well as `TabLength` if it's not a strictly positive integer value.